Pears and Cumin: an unlikely, delicious pair in this boneless pork chop recipe!

 Now, pour the cider and cider vinegar into the skillet.
 Scrape the bottom to remove any browned pieces.
 Simmer the cider, and vinegar mixture until reduced by about one half.
 Season with salt and pepper.

 Arrange the pear slices on four plates; two on a plate.
 Place the pork chops atop the pears, and ladle the sauce over.
-Serve straight away.
+Serve straight away and enjoy this delicious boneless pork chop recipe with pears and cumin tonight.